Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Found

 Found takes a wider view than most GLP-1 providers.
-It offers 13 weight-loss medications, runs a free insurance coverage check (Found contacts your insurer directly and reports back), and wraps it all in a full support program including licensed clinicians, health coaches, and a behavior change app.
-Compounded semaglutide is available for approximately $189/month cash-pay (April 2026, per Found website), but the core membership is $129/month on top of medication costs.
-As with all compounded options, these medications are not FDA-approved as finished products.
+It offers a broad weight-loss medication catalog, runs a free insurance coverage check (Found contacts your insurer directly and reports back), and wraps it all in a full support program including licensed clinicians, health coaches, and a behavior change app.
+Verified medication pricing as of May 2026: compounded semaglutide $149/mo, compounded tirzepatide $249/mo, compounded liraglutide $149/mo, Foundayo (orforglipron) $149/mo starter, Wegovy pill $198/mo, Wegovy pen $248/mo, and Zepbound KwikPen $348/mo.
+All medication prices require a separate CORE subscription billed on top: $99/mo on the 12-month plan, $129/mo on 6-month, $139/mo on 3-month, or $149/mo on month-to-month.
+So total monthly cost for compounded semaglutide is $248-$298/mo, depending on the commitment tier you pick.
+Found also offers an insurance pathway via the PLUS plan ($39/mo with insurance) for patients with covered brand-name GLP-1s.
+As with all compounded options, those medications are not FDA-approved as finished products.

 Found: pros and cons